"You manage things; you lead people." – Grace Murray Hopper

 3. Confident decision-making

 Don't be impulsive; instead, be decisive.
-Start by gathering the facts and listening to the employees' perspectives before making a decision that will move the company forward.
+The difference?
+An impulsive manager reacts emotionally.
+A decisive one gathers facts, listens to employees' perspectives, and then makes a decision that moves the company forward.
 Not everyone will agree with every decision, but that's part of leadership.

 Responsibility is an essential factor in decision-making, which can play an additional role depending on the work style.
 Thus, in an authoritarian style, the leader bears full responsibility when making decisions alone.
 A democratic style shares responsibility through team participation.
 In contrast, a liberal style distributes responsibility for the decision-making across the group, with the leader mainly confirming the decision made by the majority.

-Micromanagement is a management style that involves controlling every step of an employee.
+Stop hovering.
+Micromanaging is a management style that involves controlling every step of an employee's work.
 When this happens, the team or employees cannot make independent decisions.
-This behavior of the manager may be self-doubt or insufficient team management skills.
+This manager's behavior may signal self-doubt or insufficient management skills — and your team can feel it.

-Listening to each team member is essential; take their suggestions and needs into account.
+Listening to each member of your team is essential; take their suggestions and needs into account.
 When providing feedback, be specific, clear, and development-focused rather than critical to address weaknesses and promote professional growth properly.

 5. Being a solution-oriented professional and critical thinker

 Questions are often directed to the leader first.
-Whether it is a conflict, a new idea, or a creative proposal, another quality of a good manager includes the ability to solve problems and think critically.
+Whether it is a conflict, a new idea, or a creative proposal, another quality of a good manager includes the ability to engage in problem-solving and think critically.

 6. Strong communication skills